Get

 Belgian Malinois vs. German Shepherd: Differences Explained (With Pictures)

-If you’ve ever seen what appears to be a rather slim German Shepherd, chances are that you might actually be looking at a Belgian Malinois.
+If you’ve ever seen a dog that looks like a short-haired German Shepherd, chances are that you might actually be looking at a Belgian Malinois.
 These two breeds are similar in appearance, but when you put them next to each other, it becomes easy to tell them apart.

-But besides looking quite alike, these dogs also have similar temperament traits.
+Besides looking quite alike, these dogs have similar temperament traits.
 So, if you’re trying to decide between the German Shepherd and Belgian Malinois, you’ve come to the right place!

 Visual Differences

-Belgian Malinois vs German Shepherd side by side
+Dogster_Side by Side Comparison_ Belgian Malinois vs German Shepherd

 At a Glance